BorisTheBrave/axaxaxas/docs/customization.rst

 --------------------

 You can override `ParseRuleSet.get` with anything that returns a list of `ParseRule` objects.
-As there is no preprocessing done on the rules, you can generate an a grammar on the fly.
+As there is no preprocessing done on the rules, you can generate a grammar on the fly.
 You can use this feature to parse context sensitive grammars, by passing any relevant context as part of the head, and adjusting the non-terminals of the returned rules to forward on relevant context.
 This will probably lead to very long parse times unless care is applied.